calogero-jerik-scozzaro/beyond_the_average_reader/README.md

 ## Setup and Execution

-1. **Data Preparation**: Download the Provo corpus files and put them in the 'data' folder.
+1. **Data Preparation**: Download the Provo Corpus files (Luke, S.G., Christianson, K. The Provo Corpus: A large eye-tracking corpus with predictability norms.
+Behav Res 50, 826–833 (2018). https://doi.org/10.3758/s13428-017-0908-4) and place them in a data folder in the project root directory.
 2. **Environment Setup**: Create and activate a conda environment using the provided requirements.yaml file and activate it.
     ```bash
     conda env create -f requirements.yml